-- (a) During the financial year, an impairment loss of RM660,459 (2014: Nil) was recognised as the recoverable amount of the investments in subsidiaries is lower than the carrying amount which resulted from the continuing losses of the subsidiary. - (b) The non-controlling interests at the end of the reporting period comprise the following:
+- (a) In the previous financial year, an impairment loss of RM660,459 was recognised in "other expenses" line item of the statement of profit or loss and other comprehensive income, as the recoverable amount of the investments in subsidiaries is lower than the carrying amount which resulted from the continuing losses of the subsidiary. - (b) The non-controlling interests at the end of the reporting period comprise the following:

-Group 2015 RM 2014 RM Ecocentre Sdn.
-Bhd. ("Ecocentre") 425,552 338,523
+Group 2016 RM 2015 RM Ecocentre Sdn.
+Bhd. ("Ecocentre") 535,327 425,552